 Gout is, and was, horrible.
 It causes sudden, severe and unpredictable pain.
 It is most famous for attacking the joints- usually the big toe, or fingers, wrists, elbows or knee.
 But gout is much, much more than that.
 It was not just an aching big toe, or gouty foot, although Georgian cartoonists used that image as visual shorthand.
 Other symptoms included;

-People moaned about Gout, but it was an acceptable ailment in Regency Britain.
+People moaned about gout, but it was an acceptable ailment in Regency Britain.
 When the newspapers reported a celebrity absence from an event, they were generically ill or ‘indisposed’, but gout was gout.
-It was a mentionable reason.
+It was a reason that could be referenced.
 The best people had it.

 Notice the gouty knees.